 - Tape measure

-Steps to install Porcelain Tiles in Bathrooms:
+Steps to Install Porcelain Tiles in Bathrooms:

 - Purchase the right amount of the porcelain tiles along with the required colour at the beginning of the process.
-Because it reduces the risk of mismatching the colour and helps you to buy a right amount of tiles instead of wasting excess tiles or worrying about the shortage in middle of the installation process.
+Because it reduces the risk of mismatching the colour and helps you to buy the right amount of tiles instead of wasting excess tiles or worrying about the shortage in the middle of the installation process.

 - Prepare the surface clean, by making it fully dry before you proceed with the installation.

-- Now, ensure that all the surface area is smooth, flat and hard enough to hold up the weight of the porcelain tiles.
+- Now, ensure that all the surface area is smooth, flat, and hard enough to hold up the weight of the porcelain tiles.
 If the space is uneven make sure to remove or trim the surface to be flat.

 - Once you have prepared the surface, measure the centre point of the bathroom and start spreading the adhesive evenly for one quadrant with a notched trowel.